 Obsequium amīcōs, vēritās odium parit.
 (Ter.
 And.
 68)

-Flattery gains friends, truth hatred.
+Flattery gains friends, truth

 [General truth]